batool100/Attack_Detection_Systems/README.md

-The datasets are not included in this repository because some of the original CSV files exceed GitHub's file size limit.
+The datasets are not included in this repository because some of the original CSV files exceed GitHub's file size limit. but the dataset installed from this website 'https://www.unb.ca/cic/' which is for Canadian Institute for Cybersecurity.
 The dataset was used locally during the development, training, and evaluation of the machine learning models.